 Bail refers to money or other type of security that a defendant provides to the court in order to obtain release from jail.
-If you or someone you love is facing serious criminal charges in New Jersey, contact Jill Cohen right away for assistance with bail negotiations and aggressive criminal defense.
+If you or someone you love is facing serious criminal charges in Cherry Hill, Voorhees, Washington Township, Glassboro, Egg Harbor, or anywhere else in New Jersey, contact NJ criminal lawyer Jill Cohen right away for assistance with bail negotiations and aggressive criminal defense.
 She will protect your rights and fight for your freedom.

 Very shortly, new bail reforms will be put into effect that significantly change the NJ criminal justice system.
 Certain people and certain crimes are now going to be eligible for a pre-trial release without money bail.
 The new bail statute drastically changes bail requirements in New Jersey.
 Call Ms. Cohen today for information on this new statute, which is going into effect very soon in certain counties.